 In 2012, I began writing The Beijing Family book series as non-fictional due to the vast amount of personal experiences to draw upon and it was so boring!
 So the Chinese have lots of money and they're buying everything, who cares!
 It was almost a documentary about excessive one-dimensional mass consumption from the nouveau riche and it was shallow.
 I then changed it creative fiction and it came alive!
-I can still draw upon my own personal experiences but I now have creative licensing for meaningful story lines, characters, make believe and more depth and substance.
+Now it has more meaningful story lines, characters, make believe and more depth and substance.
 It's more fun, colorful, unpredictable and I love it!
 I published the first three books in 2013.
 Shortly after, I unpublished it and started over.
 I then hired very good editors to rewrite the first 3 and added two more to a total of 5.

 A sense of accomplishment and at the same time some sadness and emptiness.
 I live in this fictional world with the characters I've developed for weeks and then it's over.